 "I have to return some videotapes."

-When a man is a shell, completely desensitized to human interactions - when he only cares for the material (restaurant reservations, haircuts, real estate) with no sense of self or social responsibility whatsoever, something terrifying happens.
-He becomes a sponge who absorbs and never feels full, using women and the people around him as pawns.
+When a man is a shell, completely desensitized to human interactions - when he only cares for the material (restaurant reservations, haircuts, real estate) with no sense of self or social responsibility whatsoever, something breaks.
+He’s a sponge who absorbs and never feels full, using women and the people around him as pawns.
 With no sense of right or wrong, he can feel no pain.
-With money, his actions have no repercussions.
+With enough money, his actions have no repercussions.
 He can just as easily eat a hooker's brains with a fancy dijon as he can catch a matinee of Les Miserables.
 This is Patrick Bateman.

-But is American Psycho a gay film?
+But is American Psycho queer?
 Let's see.
-A man who defines himself by the car he drives, the socks he wears, the gym he goes to...does this sound like anyone?Despite twenty years and a completely different cultural landscape (commercials now praise the "value meal" over the high-end reservation), very little has changed among some gay men.
+A man who defines himself by the car he drives, the socks he wears, the gym he goes to...does this sound like anyone you know?Despite twenty years and a completely different cultural landscape (commercials now praise the "value meal" over the high-end reservation), very little has changed among some gay men.
 Just take a quick jog through West Hollywood or Chelsea and you'll see a dozen Patrick Batemans.
 Apha-Gays.
 Men who have the most expensive shoes and cars; men who tan and go to personal trainers who happen to be porn stars in their off hours.
 They have no children, so money is no object.
 Just like 1980s stock brokers with designer suits and Oliver Peoples glasses, these gays fall for the peer pressure of wearing the same jeans, the same t-shirts, the same underwear.
 They buy the books everyone reads, they read the reviews of movies everyone's talking about, they do anything and everything to remain relevant, eternally twenty-six.
-Sex is commidified to the point of fucking being no different than ordering online pizza.
+Sex is commodified to the point of fucking being no different than ordering online pizza.
 Thoughts of domesticity are fleeting if entertained at all.
 Their dogs are their babies.
 Their gaggles of friends (who they usually hate) are their partners.
 These are the boys who see American Psycho and pat themselves on the back for being just like Patrick Bateman.
-No, thank you!
+This is progress?

 The sum of a man is more than labels; more than gym memberships and moisturizers.
 Even if it wasn't, fashion today isn't nearly as hot as the looks on display in America Psycho.
 Now, you'll have to excuse me.
 I'm going to take a mineral bath in my Urban Archeology bathtub, then rub my feet with a tub of La Mer and take a nap on my new Charlotte Thomas linens.